 Craving some more warmth than Colorado's springtime weather can provide?
 Head to the Salida area, which is known as Colorado's "banana belt" of the mountains.

-While that term may be a bit generous, Salida does experience milder temps than the rest of Colorado due to its location and the interaction with the air moving over the mountains.
-The average temp in Salida doesn't usually get below 49 degrees in January, yet summers don't get too hot.
-Average July temperatures are a perfect 77 degrees.
+While that term may be a bit generous, Salida does experience milder temperatures than the rest of Colorado due to its location and the interaction with the air moving over the mountains.
+The average temperature in Salida doesn't usually get below 49 degrees Fahrenheit in January, yet summers don't get too hot.
+Average July temperatures are a perfect 77 degrees Fahrenheit.
 Annual rainfall isn't usually more than a foot.
 Here, it's mild, warm, and dry.
 The town claims more than 330 sunny days a year.

 07 of 10